 This Conference was designed to:

-Tailored to attendees' interests around community-centered basic and clinical research and health policy, this conference program was designed to highlight excellence in research and public health models that are sustainable, replicable, culturally appropriate, and that contribute to health equity.
+Tailored to attendees' interests around community-centered basic and clinical research and health policy.
+This conference program was designed to highlight excellence in research and public health solutions that are sustainable, replicable, culturally appropriate, and that contribute to health equity.